razorzero0/Absensi-Foto-QR-code-PHP/README.md

 ## Installation

-git clone this repo . thrn open the directory,
+git clone this repo then open the directory,

 on command prompt :